-Here are some tips and advice for easy vegetarian cooking.
-How to save time in the kitchen, and make your meal preparation easier.
+Here are tips and advice for easy vegetarian cooking.
+You will learn how to save time in the kitchen, and how to make your meal preparation easier.

 For quick and easy cooking, the best way is to be organized and to do some planning ahead.
 An organized kitchen is both budget friendly, and allows you to prepare food in less time.